Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 **2. Calculating differences in work and heat of the stock 14HP engine and the limitted 10HP configuration, and calculating how the limiting is done.**

-**3. Compare both of these ideal efficiencies to the efficiency of the engine in real operating conditions**
+**3. Comparing the ideal efficiency to the efficiency of the engine in real operating conditions**

 ## Ideal Air Standard Otto Cycle